More on impact ›

 The ultimate goal of this section is to play a pioneering role to establish “Data Science” as an important discipline within Applied and Computational Mathematics.
 But in view of its interdisciplinary nature and its potential high impact to scientific and technological advancement in just about all areas, the mission of the section is to publish not only research papers, but also surveys, tutorials, and interesting experimental results, that are instrumental to facilitate the theoretical and algorithmic development of "Data Science", with emphasis on computations and statistical analysis.
 More specifically, "Mathematics of Computation and Data Science" is an open-access section that provides an opportunity for the interaction among applied mathematicians, including computer scientists and statisticians; other scientists, including physicists, chemists, biologists and biomedical researchers; as well as those engineers, who are interested in the computational aspects of Data Science.
 The success of this section depends on the authors and the quality of the papers they submit.
 On behalf the Editorial Board of Associate Editors, we ask for your enthusiastic support.

-Mathematics of Computation and Data Science welcomes submissions of the following article types: Book Review, Code, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review and Specialty Grand Challenge.
+Mathematics of Computation and Data Science welcomes submissions of the following article types: Brief Research Report, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge and Technology and Code.

 All manuscripts must be submitted directly to the section Mathematics of Computation and Data Science, where they are peer-reviewed by the Associate and Review Editors of the specialty section.

 CH – 1005 Lausanne